mgreenberry/happy-hands/TESTING.md

    * [404.html](/assets/images/testing-images/lighthouse-404-2nd.png)

 After the fixes described above all scores accross all pages were over 90% with my index.html scoring 94%.
 With more time and manipulation I think I could have got all scores over 95%.
 Most of the issues were in Best Practices for the image used in the nav bar and hero-image, as well as some cookie issues with the videos in both the lessons and free-content.html.

+I also noticed that running more than one lighthouse test on each page delivered a different set of results, so was unsure if any extra work on these pages, would have a major inpact on my scores.

 ### Desktop
 * [index.html](assets/images/testing-images/desktop-index.html.png)